swcarpentry/DEPRECATED-boot-camps/AutomationMakeKeyPoints.rst

 .pdb.data files are dependent upon program.awk.
 ::

- cubane.pdb.data : program.awk
+ cubane.pdb.data : cubane.pdb program.awk
+  ...
- ethane.pdb.data : program.awk
+ ethane.pdb.data : ethane.pdb program.awk
+  ...
- methane.pdb.data : program.awk
+ methane.pdb.data : methane.pdb program.awk
+  ...

 No dependencies for .pdb files, as these are input files - a dependency on program.awk would be a false dependency.
 ::